bethelike98/ENTITY-Final-Project/README.md

 ## Second Question - Naive Bayes
 Given a testing set, where is a tweet likely to fall on a sentiment scale?
+* Naive Bayes classifier complete
+* Need to limit text to selected_text in order to boost model accuracy
+* Might need to try another classifier like SVM